juliabintz/International-Human-Rights-Club/index.md

  <h1> News </h1>
     <p> We are changing our club mission and title!
-Starting the 2018/2019 school-year our name will be Global Feminist Club.
+Starting the 2018/2019 school-year our name will be Camas Global Feminist Club.
 Our mission will be to focus on human rights issues through the feminist lens.
 This update is <em>so exciting</em> for us!
 More information regarding the change is to come. </p>

 <h3>Officers</h3>
 <ul>